ricci5791/advance/README.md

 In order to get full utilization of computing power it is reccomended to download yelp dataset, place it in dataset folder and start container with
 `docker-compose up --build` command

+---

+To see results of calculation go to "0.0.0.0:9001", sign in with credentials that are in docker-compose.yml environment and go to `testbucket` bucket.
+(Keep attention that credentials are quoted)